Monday, October 22, 2012

 Since a pizza joint's sales are relatively steady from week to week, whether it can stay in business might depend on the tiniest sliver of net profit on each pizza sold.
 When I was a delivery guy many years ago, the owner could give me the exact cost, in pennies, of a single handful of each topping.
 So once a pizza joint is firmly established, its main priority is to extract ever more value from the limited time, labour, and raw materials it's able to invest.

-By contrast, what is a startup's new idea worth?
+By contrast, what's a startup's new idea worth?
 Since there's no market for it yet, no one knows.
 Even a ballpark range is impossible.
 So instead of fretting about the net profit of each individual user, startups simply work to acquire more and more of them.
 And since the underlying idea is ultimately what makes or breaks fortunes, they need to stay flexible should their initial assumptions prove wrong.
 But a pizza joint would be foolhardy to stray from its original mission of making the best pizzas ever.

-One last difference is that since startups have no fixed limit for number of users, they are often open to hiring more people.
+One last difference is that since startups have no fixed limit for number of users, they're often open to hiring more people.
 After all, the cost of dividing their fortunes even further is easily offset by the resulting growth to their user base.
 By contrast, a pizza joint with a fixed customer base shouldn't hire any more workers than it needs to get stuff done.

 So which is better, scalable or non-scalable?
 Of course such a question is absurd.
 We want online chat, but we also want lunch.
 We want people out there thinking differently and challenging our basic assumptions about how the world might be.
 But we also want people out there giving us exactly what we want, the tried and true approaches that keep the world sane and running smoothly.
 It's pointless to compare the two.
 They fulfill vastly different needs.